charlyalizadeh/OnePane/README.md

 # AXERIA Device Data Integrity Report

-Project to check if the following directory/software have the same users/devices:
+Project to check if the different device management tools have all our the AXERIA devices in them.

+## Implemented tools

 [x] ActiveDirectory
 [ ] ManageEngine ActiveDirectory